joelhans/spacebook/content/pages/comments.md

 ## So you've chosen a comment engine!

-Once you've chosen your engine, it is easy to enable comments on your spacebook site on a per-page base.
+Once you've chosen your engine, it is easy to enable comments on your spacebook site on a per-page basis.
 Just follow these simple steps:

 ### Enable comments in _data/sites.json